moov-io/watchman/client/docs/OFACApi.md

 ## AddCompanyNameWatch

 > Watch AddCompanyNameWatch(ctx, name, watchRequest, optional)
-Add company watch by name
+Add company watch by name.
+The match percentage will be included in the webhook's JSON payload.

 ### Required Parameters